Skip to content

 Missing Ownership Slows Everything Down

-In many environments, Teams adoption also suffers because ownership is unclear.
+Teams adoption also suffers when ownership is unclear.

 Common symptoms include: